Dinmoore History, Family Crest & Coats of Arms

-Fife where the family has a long and distinguished history dating back to the early Middle Ages.
+The tale of the name Dinmoore begins with a family who lived on the lands of Dundemore in Fife where the family has a long and distinguished history dating back to the early Middle Ages.
+The name literally means "the fortified hill," and many old strongholds in Scotland are so called.

 Early Origins of the Dinmoore family